dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 string

+object List

 ## Inline Files

-Objects that contain a document or data inline (i.e. within the vCon) MUST have the parameters: body and encoding.
+Objects that contain a file or data inline (i.e. within the vCon) MUST have the parameters: body and encoding.
 JSON does not support binary data values.
-For this reason inline documents are base64url (see Section 2 [JWS]) encoded so that they can be included as a string value.
+For this reason inline files are base64url (see Section 2 [JWS]) encoded so that they can be included as a string value.

 ### body